 Industrial microwave generators

 Microwave generators are used to create microwave energy.
-This energy is then used in many ways, in many sectors and for different purposes.
+This energy is then used in many ways, sectors, and for different purposes.
 Most of the time, microwaves are used in thermal processes for their ability to heat.
-Our microwave generators are available at all powers and their characteristics can be adapted to your needs.
+Our microwave generators are available at all powers and their characteristics can be customized to your needs.

 What is a microwave generator?

 A microwave generator is a sophisticated, mostly electronic, piece of equipment designed to generate and emit microwave energy.
 The microwave energy is mainly used to heat products or generate plasma, and is very useful for many applications in various sectors such as industry, food processing, surface treatment, science…

 The microwave generators are available as standalone solutions or can be integrated into complete microwave systems as required.

 The microwaves are always created by a magnetron or by a solid-state microwave generator.